-2.11 What are the procedures for conducting a review of existing evaluation data (REED) as part of an initial evaluation (if appropriate) and any reevaluation?
+2.9 What are the procedures for conducting a review of existing evaluation data (REED) as part of an initial evaluation (if appropriate) and any reevaluation?

-As part of an initial evaluation, if appropriate, and as part of any reevaluation, relevant members of the student's ARD committee, which must include the parent, or adult student, campus administrator, a general education teacher, special education teacher, and assessment personnel, together with any additional relevant professional staff, if necessary, will review the student's existing evaluation data, including:
+As part of an initial evaluation, if appropriate, and as part of any reevaluation, relevant members of the student's ARD committee, together with any additional relevant professional staff, if necessary, will review the student's existing evaluation data, including:

-• evaluations and information provided by the student's parent or guardian;

-- current classroom-based, District or State assessments, and classroom-based observations of the student; and - observations by teachers and related services providers.
+- evaluations and information provided by the student's parent or guardian; - current classroom-based, District or State assessments, and classroom-based observations of the student; and - observations by teachers and related services providers.